David Pascoe

-Education, early career, and endorsements
+Education and early career

 Pascoe is a Magna Cum Laude graduate of The Citadel and the University of South Carolina School of Law.
 He served as assistant state prosecutor from 1993 to 2005 successfully trying over 200 violent crimes.
 Included in those prosecutions is a "no body" case in which the Defendant was convicted of murder even though the victim's body was never found.
 He earned a reputation as being a hard line prosecutor on violent crimes but progressive in dealing with juvenile offenders and non-violent offenders.

-Pascoe is a Democrat who rarely gets involved in other candidate's elections, believing prosecutors should stay out of politics.
-Joe Biden is the only candidate Pascoe has ever endorsed.
-He endorsed Vice President Joe Biden for President on January 23, 2020.
-In his endorsement, Pascoe stated that he had personally known the Vice President for over a decade and "that he is the most decent man I have ever met in American politics".
-Pascoe was considered to be one of the frontrunners to become the U.S. Attorney for South Carolina under the Biden administration.
+Political career

 First Circuit Solicitor

+Pascoe ran for First Circuit Solicitor in 2000, unsuccessfully challenging Republican incumbent Walter Bailey.
+Upon Bailey's retirement, Robby Robbins was appointed by Governor Mark Sanford.
+Pascoe defeated Robbins in the 2004 general election.

 After taking office in 2005, Pascoe immediately put a plan together to aggressively combat violent crime in the circuit while at the same time establishing a progressive agenda to curb juvenile crime.
 He implemented a number of new programs.
 He recruited churches and organizations to start a Youth Mentor Program.
 The First Circuit Solicitor's Youth Mentor Program was recognized by the South Carolina Department of Juvenile Justice as the 2011 Diversion Program of the Year.
 Pascoe also implemented the Circuit's first youth and adult drug court programs.
 Pascoe continues to garner his reputation as being tough on violent offenders and successfully convicted and received death sentences on two murderers, Mikal Mahdi and Kenneth Justus.

 Pascoe served as President of the South Carolina Solicitor's Association from 2011 to 2013.

+Endorsements

+As a Democrat, Pascoe spoke to numerous GOP groups around the state on issues of criminal justice and judicial reform.
+He also endorsed several local Republican candidates in the 2024 South Carolina elections such as Ninth Circuit Solicitor Scarlett Wilson, Dorchester County Sheriff candidate Sam Richardson, and Senate District 29 Candidate JD Chaplin.
+In his endorsement of Chaplin, Pascoe stated, "The two-party system in South Carolina is not Republican versus Democrat, but those who strive to serve the people versus those who aim to serve themselves."
+All three republicans defeated their Democratic opponent.
+Pascoe endorsed Vice President Joe Biden in the 2020 Democratic Presidential primary but did not endorse him in 2024.

+2026 South Carolina Attorney General race

+On April 10, 2025, Pascoe announced that he was leaving the Democratic Party and joining the Republican Party.
+During that announcement, Pascoe also stated that he was considering a run for the South Carolina Attorney General seat, which could be vacated if incumbent Alan Wilson ran for governor in 2026.

+On June 23, 2025, Wilson launched his gubernatorial campaign.
+Pascoe's fundraising for the state Attorney General seat is reported to have eclipsed the other Republican candidates in the race, as of August 2025 to include Eighth Circuit solicitor David Stumbo and State Representative Stephen Goldfinch.
+Republican Henry D. McMaster Jr., son of Governor Henry McMaster is considering a run for the seat.